mdburch/CleaningDataProject/CodeBook.md

 ### Raw Data/Variable Descriptions [1]
 ---
+* Data Set
-* 70% of the volunteers were selected for generating the training data and 30% the test data.
+  * 70% of the volunteers were selected for generating the training data and 30% the test data
+    * The data was separated into the test and training data
+    * The full data set includes the training set, training labels, test set, and test labels.
+      * Additionally, the feature names and activity labels are available in separate files
+      * Inertial signals test and train data are available but were not used for this tidying process
   * A 561-feature vector with time and frequency domain variables.
   * Features are normalized and bounded within [-1,1].
+* Column Structure (features)
   * Features selected come from the accelerometer and gyroscope 3-axial raw signals (ex. tAcc-XYZ and tGyro-XYZ)
   * Prefix of **t** denotes time domain signals captured at a constant rate of 50 hz then filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise (ex. tBodyAcc-XYZ and tGravityAcc-XYZ)
   * Prefix of **f** denotes frequency domain signals derived by using a Fast Fourier Transform (FFT) (ex. fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ)
   * Acceleration signals were separated in **Body** and **Gravity** acceleration signala using another low pass Butterworth filter with a corner frequency of 0.3 Hz
   * Ending of **-X** **-Y** or **-Z** denotes which axis of the accelerometer/gyroscope the value is for
   * **Jerk** represents signals of Jerk Body linear acceleration and angular velocity were derived in time (ex. tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ)
   * **Mag** represents signals of the magnitude of the three-dimensional signals calculated using the Euclidean norm (ex. tBodyAccMag, tGravityAccMag, tBodyAccJerkMag)
    * Variables of the these different features include:
      * mean(): Mean value
      * std(): Standard deviation
      * mad(): Median absolute deviation
      * max(): Largest value in array
      * min(): Smallest value in array
      * sma(): Signal magnitude area
      * energy(): Energy measure.
 Sum of the squares divided by the number of values.
      * iqr(): Interquartile range
      * entropy(): Signal entropy
      * arCoeff(): Autorregresion coefficients with Burg order equal to 4
      * correlation(): correlation coefficient between two signals
      * maxInds(): index of the frequency component with largest magnitude
      * meanFreq(): Weighted average of the frequency components to obtain a mean frequency
      * skewness(): skewness of the frequency domain signal
      * kurtosis(): kurtosis of the frequency domain signal
      * bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
      * angle(): Angle between to vectors.
      * Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:
        * gravityMean
        * tBodyAccMean
        * tBodyAccJerkMean
        * tBodyGyroMean
        * tBodyGyroJerkMean

 * For more information on the raw data visit the README file or features_info found in UCI HAR Dataset directory
 * If you need access to the UCI HAR Dataset please reference the README file from this repository